viktheram/2025_BSE_Portfolio/index.md

 # Marble Music Machine
 Last updated: Jun 24 12:11:28

 For full documentation visit [this](https://docs.google.com/document/d/19l-sdvGk2wv6FiNkObK4XHLtHroH8l88qlTdeSVrPsI/edit?tab=t.0#heading=h.u3em2oo7d9ti) google document.
-Because the github can be hard to navigate, this also includes direct links to everything I used - all my libraries, and all my step by step code.
-But, if you don't want to do that, I've created one final release that will allow you to simply download everything you need for final assemlby.
+Because the github can be hard to navigate, this also includes direct links to everything I used - all my libraries, and direct links to each stage in my prototyping.
+But, if you don't want to do that, I've created one final release that will allow you to simply download everything you need for final assembly.

 This is a music machine that replays the notes you input by dropping marbles onto a Xylophone!
 Rather than playing directly on the xylophone, you pre-program notes by pushing buttons.
 After you are done, you press the stop button twice (once to stop and once to start playing) then watch as balls are sent bouncing off the keys of the xylophone.
 This will loop forever because of the ball lift on the side!